-The gain error calibration value range in equivalent voltage is $[0; 2-2^{-23}]$ , which can cancel any possible gain error in the ADC and in the system.
-The gain error calibration is made with a simple 24-bit

-During this delay, the converter can process the next conversion, the delay does not shift the next conversion and does not change the Conversion Time, $T{CONV}$ .
-Enabling the gain error calibration will affect the next conversion result; the conversion result already held in the ADCDATA register (0x0) is not modified when the EN\GAINCAL is set to '1', but the next one will take the offset calibration into account.
-Changing the GAINCAL register to a new value will not affect the current ADCDATA value, but the next one (after a data ready interrupt) will take the new GAINCAL value into account.
-Figure 5-12 shows the different cases and their associated effects on the ADCDATA register and the $\overline{IRQ}$ output.
+[0; 2-2-15], which permits the cancellation of any possible gain error in the ADC, but also in the system.
+The gain error calibration is realized with a simple add-and-shift circuit clocked on DMCLK and induces a pipeline delay of T{GCAL} = 15 DMCLK periods.
+This pipeline delay acts as a delay on the data ready interrupt position that is shifted by T{GCAL} = 15 DMCLK periods.
+During this delay, the converter can process the next conversion, the delay does not shift the next conversion and does not change the Conversion Time, T{CONV} .
+Enabling the gain error calibration will affect the next conversion result; the conversion result already held in the ADCDATA Output register (0x0) is not modified when the EN GAINCAL is set to '1', but the next one will take into account the offset calibration.
+Changing the GAINCAL register to a new value will not affect the current ADCDATA value, but the next one (after a data ready interrupt) will take into account the new GAINCAL value.
+Figure 5-12 details the different cases and their associated effects to the ADCDATA register and the IRQ output.